Since most of you love to create your own little projects and make gifts for family and friends yourself I thought that this might interest you!

 Please vote and let me know what you think!

-Source URL: http://dressfashiongirls.blogspot.com/2010/06/what-is-iron-on-transfer.html
+Source URL: https://dressfashiongirls.blogspot.com/2010/06/what-is-iron-on-transfer.html

 Visit Dress fashion girls for Daily Updated Hairstyles Collection